PentaHelix/pentahelix.github.io/_posts/2015-02-28-ASCII-Effect.md

 We now have a (seemingly) 128x41 screen (the real resolution is higher of course).
 The biggest problem with fragment shaders is that they don't work with pixels, but with vectors.
 The bottom left corner is (0,0), the top right (1,1).
 So we have to use 1/128 for the amount of pixels instead of [screen_width]/128.
 The next line simply floors the vector to the nearest pixel_width and pixel_height and saves the coordinates in new_uv.
 Then, we return the color at the new_uv position.
 As a result of flooring the vector, the screen is pixelized.

+For actually asciifying the game, what you will need is some sort of lookup png.
+It is basically a simple png file with a few characters that cover increasingly more area in order to achive a grayscale.
+For more information on this, visit [this page](http://paulbourke.net/dataformats/asciiart/).